GOD’S VERDICT ON THE FLESH

 The Law commands, “Then all the men of his city shall stone him to death with stones; so you shall put away the evil from among you, and all Israel shall hear and fear.”
 (Deut.
 21:21 NKJV).

 Similarly, under the New Covenant, the flesh must be treated as “the evil” to be hated and put away by death lest it gets worse, corrupts others, and hinders you from obeying God (Jude 1:23).

-Beloved, your flesh, sinful self, or nature cannot be modified, refurbished, renovated, or improved upon by any religion, institution, education, or rehabilitation.
-Therefore, it is rebellious and unprofitable to God and so must be put away by death.
+Beloved, your flesh, sinful self or nature cannot be modified, refurbished, renovated or improved upon by any religion, institution, education or rehabilitation.
+Therefore, it is absolutely rebellious and unprofitable to God and so must be put away by death.

-In God’s sight, the flesh or the sinful self is guilty of disobedience, stubbornness, and rebellion to God (Rom.
+In God’s sight, the flesh or the sinful self is guilty of disobedience, stubbornness and rebellion to God (Rom.
 8:7-8).
-Consequently, God’s verdict, sentence, or judgment on the stubborn, rebellious, and unrepentant self or flesh is DEATH.
+Consequently, God’s verdict, sentence or judgement on the stubborn, rebellious and unrepentant self or flesh is DEATH.

 The Scripture amply states this truth.

 4 “Behold, all souls are Mine; The soul of the father As well as the soul of the son is Mine; The soul who sins shall die.

 Romans 6:23 – NKJV

 23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

 Proverbs 8:36 – NKJV